-Location: Field, Dispute Table, Traffic Control (Quad), Floating
+Location: Field, Dispute Table, Traffic Control (Quad), Floating missing persons to the Incident Commander.

-The Student Managers Team is responsible for the safe evacuation and accounting of all students and staff during an emergency.
-The team is also responsible for reporting missing persons to the Incident Commander.
 The Student Managers are also responsible for directing field activities and periodically interacting with the Incident Command to identify problems and report status.
 Manages the direct response to the disaster and sets up of all disaster stations.
 Will coordinate with each Chief Commander and ensure that each station has all supplies needed.